 Traction Under Water

 Traction is one of the most important considerations while shopping for boots for wading in water.
 You don’t want to slip and end up lying flat on slippery rocks in gushing water.
+That is why should know wading safety guidelines.
 Evaluate the conditions where you plan on fishing and choose your wet wading boot carefully.

 With a water temperature ranging from 50 to 65 degrees Fahrenheit, it is better to wet wade while wearing neoprene socks or flats wade shoes like the Hodgman wade shoe.